resident resources

 A. The Zoning Administrator must review and approve the application.

-City Clerk must verify all current billings and insure that the applicant is current on all payments.
+B. The City Clerk must verify all current billings and insure that the applicant is current on all payments.

 C. The Zoning Administrator must insure that the permit fee has been collected.